When Behavioral Nudges Harm Well-Being: Evidence From a Peer Comparison Intervention Targeting Physicians

 Ethics Approval Statement: This research was reviewed by the UCLA Institutional Review Board and was found to not meet the definition of human subjects research as defined by federal regulations for human subject protections.
 Therefore, neither certification of exemption nor approval were required by the UCLA Institutional Review Board.

-The first two authors contributed equally to this work.
 Trial Registration: clinicaltrials.gov numbers: NCT04237883

-Keywords: nudges, well-being, peer comparison information, healthcare, field experiment
+Keywords: peer comparison, well-being, healthcare, field experiment

 JEL Classification: I12